-General: Special Operations TACP applicants shall complete the physical training test in accordance with these procedures as part of the Special Operations TACP application.

-Standards: General.
+General.
 Special Operations TACP applicants shall complete the physical training test in accordance with these procedures as part of the Special Operations TACP application.

+Standards.
 You must complete the minimum number of exercises, run, and swim within the times specified below.
 Special Operations TACP selection is extremely competitive; you should give your very best effort, which should be well beyond the minimums.
 Your PT Evaluation should have been accomplished within three months of the Phase I due date and as close to Phase I as possible to reflect your current level of fitness.